 The ownership of oil and gas lease rights in the USA is a combination of private and government ownership (including Indian and tribal ownership).
 The acquisition of privately owned oil and gas lease rights typically involves an initial review of the public records in the counties in which the relevant lands lie in order to determine the ownership of the oil and gas rights.
 Thereafter, oil and gas leases are negotiated with the owners of those rights.
-Verifying the chain of title of privately owned

-USA oil and gas leases can be complex and may result in remedial steps to be taken to correct any defect in title.
-Big Apple Leases are federal blocks, and the Bowsprit Lease is a Louidsiana State Lease.
+Verifying the chain of title of privately owned USA oil and gas leases can be complex and may result in remedial steps to be taken to correct any defect in title.
+Big Apple Leases are federal blocks.